CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 #### Proof-of-Stake Activation Date

-The model by default assumes 1 March 2022 for the Proof-of-Stake activation date ("The Merge"), since this seeemed to be the Ethereum Community's consensus exectation at the time the model's default assumptions were defined.
+The model by default assumes 1 March 2022 for the Proof-of-Stake activation date ("The Merge"), since this seemed to be the Ethereum Community's consensus expectation at the time the model's default assumptions were defined.
 Launch dates are hard to predict, hence we recommend to play with alternative dates.

 To change the Proof-of-Stake activation date, update the `date_pos` [System Parameter](./model/system_parameters.py).

 ## Average Block Size

 With the introduction of [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) the pre-EIP1559 block size (gas limit) has been replaced by two values: a “long-term average target” (equal to the pre-EIP1559 gas limit, i.e. 15m gas), and a “hard per-block cap” (set to twice the pre-EIP1559 gas limit, i.e. 30m gas).
-By default, the model assumes that the block size (gas used per block) will on average be equal to the gas target, i.e. 15m).

-By default we assume the gas used per block will on average be equal to the gas target.
+By default, the model assumes that the block size (gas used per block) will on average be equal to the gas target, i.e. 15m gas.
 To change this value, update the `gas_target_process` [System Parameter](./model/system_parameters.py).

-Note for cadCAD engineers: It is quite straight forward to extend the model for dynamic block size and base fee (see TODO: ADD LINK TO RESEARCH ROADMAP) and we encourage you to give this a try.
+Note for cadCAD engineers: It is quite straight forward to extend the model for dynamic block size and base fee (see [roadmap document](ROADMAP.md)), and we encourage you to give this a try.
 This would also open the model up automatic updates via live adoption data.

 ## Average Base Fee

 [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) defines a variable `max_fee_per_gas` to set a fee cap per transaction.
 This fee cap is the maximum fee in Gwei per gas a user will pay per transaction.
 This fee is made up of the base fee and a priority fee, where the base fee is burned and the priority fee is paid to miners/validators.

-The pre-EIP1559 blockspace market currently followed a demand curve - transactions with a higher value (gas used x gas price) are prioritized by miners over transactions with a lower value, and the total gas used in a block is limited to 15m.
+The pre-EIP1559 blockspace market followed a demand curve - transactions with a higher value (gas used x gas price) are prioritized by miners over transactions with a lower value, and the total gas used in a block is limited to 15m.
 Effectively this meant that some transactions would be priced out and not included in the block.
 In practise, 10-15% of the gas used in a block is by zero-fee transactions, due to for example MEV clients including Flashbots bundles.

-For the above reason (and until we actual base fee data becomes available), instead of taking a historical minimum gas price per block to extrapulate to a reasonable future base fee at equalibrium, we take the 3 months median (April 2021 - June 2021 TODO PLEASE CONFIRM EXACT DATE RANGE) to remove zero-fee outliers (e.g. Flashbot bundles) for pre-EIP-1559 date ranges (zero fee transactions are  no longer possible with EIP-1559).
+For the above reason (and until actual base fee data becomes available), instead of taking a historical minimum gas price per block to extrapolate to a reasonable future base fee at equilibrium, we take a 3 month median (4 May 2021 - 4 August 2021) to remove zero-fee outliers (e.g. Flashbot bundles) for pre-EIP-1559 date ranges (zero fee transactions are no longer possible with EIP-1559).

 Using a [Dune Analytics query](https://duneanalytics.com/queries/91241) we calculate the 90-day median gas price by transaction:
-* 90-Day 50th Percentile ("Median") as the upper bound: 30 Gwei per gas
+* 90-Day 50th Percentile ("Median"): 30 Gwei per gas

 To change the default average base fee, update the `base_fee_process` [System Parameter](./model/system_parameters.py).